FAQs

 A bottom blade grinder (or bedknife grinder) ensures the bedknife is perfectly flat and sharp.
 This is critical for maintaining the correct contact between the cylinder and bedknife, which directly impacts cutting performance and turf quality.

-Common signs your mower cylinder (also reffered to as a reel or cassette) needs grinding include:
+Common signs your mower cylinder (also referred to as a reel or cassette) needs grinding include:

 • Poor or uneven cut quality